 Azure Setup: Ensure your Azure settings match those described in this article: even small changes from this can cause sign-ins to fail.

 Azure Groups: An Azure administrator must assign whichever users and groups you wish to use Click Travel to the Click Travel application on Azure.
 To do this, add the users individually or in groups under the 'Users and groups' menu item.
-If you do not do this, users will get an Azure error page when they attempt to sign in like the one below:
+If you do not do this, users will get an Azure error page when they attempt to sign in like the one below, with a message like: